child on phone

 There’s a lot an optometrist can do to help with your kid’s short-sightedness, including prescribing multifocal or bifocal glasses, multifocal contact lenses, rigid lenses or even pharmaceutical eye drops.

-To see an optometrist about your child’s vision, book an appointment at a Teachers Health Centre or one of our optical providers.
+To see an optometrist about your child’s vision, book an appointment at a Health Centre or one of our optical providers.